 The Department of Mathematics offers courses and degree programs, both undergraduate and graduate, leading to careers in a wide variety of fields, including academia, finance, engineering, computer science, biology, medicine, and law.

-Undergraduate ProgramsThe Department of Mathematics offers both bachelor of science and a bachelor of arts degrees, as well as two minor programs.
+Undergrad ProgramsThe Department of Mathematics offers both bachelor of science and a bachelor of arts degrees, BS in Math Secondary Education, BS in Mathematical Finance, BS in Math & Physics, and five different minor programs.

 Graduate students can pursue a Master of Science degree in Mathematics concentrating in either the Theory track or the Industry track.